What exactly is a polysomnographic technologist?

 Can I work full-time while going to school?

 In a word, no. This is a very time-intensive program that will disrupt your sleep-wake schedule.
-Courses are offered in the evening and overnight hours, and the program should be considered full-time in terms of the total number of hours of classroom, lab and clinical time.
-Students are required to attend two 12 hour overnight clinical rotations per week in the spring semester, in addition to classes on campus.
+Courses are offered in the evening and overnight hours, and the program itself is considered full-time in terms of the total number of hours of classroom, lab and clinical time.
+Students are required to attend two 10 to 12 hour overnight clinical rotations per week in the first spring semester, and additional overnight rotations throughout the second year of the program, in addition to classes on campus.
 Working a full- time job while in clinical will create a level of sleep deprivation that is dangerous for the student and the public.
-Working full-time, particularly in the spring semester, is strongly discouraged.
 Please visit and review these links for information on the effects of sleep deprivation, and the hazards of drowsy driving.

 Yes, in order to comply with certain state statutes and/or clinical affiliation agreements, students will be required to complete a criminal background check and drug screening.
 Application forms for criminal background checks may be obtained through the Career Programs Subdivision Office, B150, and fees paid to the Cashier's Office.
 For information on criminal background application procedures, contact the Career Programs Subdivision Office at (708) 974-5708.
 Deadline dates for completion of criminal background checks and drug screens will be announced by Program coordinators.